 - Chancellor's Office Memorandum on Novel Coronavirus (COVID-19) Guidance - Clarification on Appointments, Withdraws and Student Fee Refunds.

-- EdSource: Coping with stress of coronavirus crisis a challenge for California Students
+- EdSource: Coping with the stress of coronavirus crisis a challenge for California Students

 - CDC: How to Protect Yourself